EMoon-03/GolfSwing/README.md

     ❌ Error: Could not open video.

-Ensure the uploaded file is:
+Make sure the uploaded file is:
 - A supported format (`.mp4`, `.mov`, etc.)
 - Not corrupted
 - Properly saved in the `uploads/` directory